DYTLDSH/C/move.md

 ![image](https://github.com/DYTLDSH/C/blob/main/figs/reference_collapse_rules.png)
 - ## **move**
 What is move?
 How to use it?
-std::move is just a function of C++, move doesn't move. std::move doesn't move anything, one thing it do is that when you pass in a variable into it, it will return back an rvalue no matter what you pass in.
+std::move is just a function of C++, **move doesn't move and move unconditionally cast to an rvalue**. std::move doesn't move anything, one thing it do is that when you pass in a variable into it, it will return back an rvalue no matter what you pass in.
 The principle of sht::move is as follows:
 ```C++
 template<typename T>
 inline typename std::remove_reference<T>::type&& move(T&& t){